isancr00/TrabajoSDMongo/README.md

 This is a very simple example of how can MongoDB be used.
 We are going to storage people's information: name, surname, age, gender and occupation.
-This is going to be stored into the database with a very simple web app made into node with JavaScript.
+The user selects an option to introduce or to watch the people introduced.